-The following facts are known about the actual distribution of the objects among the five
+The following facts are known about the actual distribution of the objects among the five people.

-- 1. If someone's value for an object is 10, then she/he received that object. - 2.
-Objects o1, o2, and o3 were given to three different people. - 3.
-Objects o1 and o8 were given to different people. - 4.
-Three people value their own bundles at 16.
-No one values her/his own bundle at a number higher than 16. - 5.
-Disha values her own bundle at an odd number.
-All others value their own bundles at an even number. - 6.
-Some people who value their own bundles less than 16 envy some other people who value their own bundle at 16.
+1. If someone's value for an object is 10, then she/he received that object.

+4. Three people value their own bundles at 16.
+No one values her/his own bundle at a number higher than 16.

+5. Disha values her own bundle at an odd number.
+All others value their own bundles at an even number.

+6. Some people who value their own bundles less than 16 envy some other people who value their own bundle at 16.
 No one else envies others.